1922: The Council's Formation

 1940s - 1950s: Increasing Relevance and Growth

-After World War II, the Chicago Council made an effort to attract younger members by forming the Young Adults Group.
-In addition, suburban programs were introduced.
+After World War II, the Chicago Council pivoted to attract younger members by forming the Young Adults Group.
+In addition, the Council introduced suburban programs to reach beyond Chicago.
 For four years in the 1950s, the Chicago Council used the new medium of television to produce a weekly program, called World Spotlight, for the local public television station to advance understanding of world affairs.

 First Lady Eleanor Roosevelt, India Prime Minister Jawaharlal Nehru, future Secretary of State John Foster Dulles, U.S. Senator John F. Kennedy